If you are old enough, you remember where you were the day of the Kennedy assassination, or when you heard the news that Elvis Presley died.

 - Acceptance.
 A calmness rinsed over me.
 I accepted the inevitable.
 We bought a new dishwasher, reinforcing Dave Ramsey’s rule that one should always have a $1000 emergency fund.
 The old dishwasher is on its way to an unmarked appliance gravesite.

 Now that I have endured this ebb and flow of emotions, I find myself in the midst of gratitude.

 I am thankful we could afford a new dishwasher.
+This wasn’t an easy process though.
+I feel the best way to truly know what the best products are, apart from testing them out yourself is by reading other people’s opinions.
+When we were having trouble picking the best one, we hit the jackpot with by looking into something like Dishwashers recommended at ProductExpert.
+From this, we were able to make our final decision, which I am truly happy with.
 I am happy to live in a world where I don’t have to go to the river, break a hole in the ice and wash dishes on the frigid shore.
 Or plunge chapped hands into hot, soapy water, to hand wash dishes mostly clean, depending on the dish wiper to finish the job.

 As my mother’s life expectancy waned, when she bought a new appliance, she reasoned, “This one should last for the rest of my life.”
 It reminds me that I outlived this dishwasher, and I will not take life for granted.
 I’m prepared to celebrate when my new one wears out as a badge of longevity (mine, not the dishwashers).
 Right after I go through the five stages of grief.